MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-barcode-fonts.md

 Business Central online includes the following one-dimensional barcode fonts and symbologies from [IDAutomation](https://www.idautomation.com).
 The fonts have different specifications for characteristics like encode numbers, symbols, uppercase, and lowercase text.
 Knowing the specifications is useful for calibrating fonts used on report layouts.

+> [!TIP]
+> A barcode symbology is the mapping between data and the barcode image.
+It defines how to encode the data, including computation of a checksum and required start and stop marker symbol

 |Font|Symbology|Description|
 |----|-----------|--------------
 |Code39|Code39|<ul><li>Variable length</li><li>43 characters, uppercase letters (A through Z), numeric digits (0 through 9), and special characters (-, ., $, /, +, %, and space)</li><li>* is used for both start and stop delimiters. </li><li>Nine elements per character (five bars and four spaces).</li></ul> See [Specs](https://www.idautomation.com/barcode-fonts/code-39/fontnames/). |